The Turkish Muslim Minority of Thrace in Greece

 According to the Minister of Education and Religious Affairs, a new mode of selection would be set up, which is still pending.
 The discussion over a more liberal/communitarian selection method was once again triggered by Resolution 2253 (2019) adopted by the Parliamentary Assembly of the Council of Europe that urged Greece to “allow the Muslim minority to choose freely its muftis as purely religious leaders (that is, without judicial powers), through election, thereby abolishing the application of Sharia law”.[18]

 5.3.
-Community foundations (Vakoufia/Vakıflar)
+Community foundations (Vakoufia, Vakıflar)

 The communal foundations of Thrace, the vakifs,[19] were inherited by Greece from Ottoman law.
 These are pious institutions, the income of which is attributable to the religious or minority communities and therefore to the members of these minorities.
 Their real property comes from donations (to the vakif, namely the school or the mosque for instance), which can be accumulated.
 Their income returns to the vakif for its maintenance and for social purposes in favor of the members of the community.
 Article 40 of the Treaty of Lausanne guarantees, for the members of the minorities, that they will enjoy the “equal right to establish, manage and control at their own expense, any charitable, religious and social institutions, any schools and other establishments for instruction and education, with the right to use their own language and to exercise their own religion freely therein”.

 The community foundations presuppose a legal link to the relevant minority community.
 As mentioned, according to the Treaty of Lausanne, a vakif is established, managed and controlled by the members of the minority.
 Therefore, minority foundations should be attributable to a broader minority entity, belonging to what the Treaty recognizes as “Muslim” and “non-Muslim”.
-This was the community, a legal entity of Ottoman times comprising the overall millet internal organizational structures, comparable to the central councils and the committees with specific authority (on school matters, property administration etc.).
+This was the community, a legal entity of the Ottoman times comprising the overall millet internal organizational structures, comparable to the central councils and the committees with specific authority (on school matters, property administration etc.).
 These legal entities, which once had a strong political power in the Ottoman Empire, found themselves in a legal vacuum, as they could not find their place in the classical divide of the public/private sphere according to the constitutional order of Greece (other Balkan states and Turkey).

 Gradually, the notion of minority community legally vanished, and the minority foundations remained orphan from their genuine socio-economic constituency.
 In fact, what is today legally visible are the minority foundations, the vakifs themselves but not their owners.
 Furthermore, this is the main paradox that undermines the management and the legal status of the minority foundations.
 In Greek law, the vakif was retained as a special legal entity as an exception to the foundations under civil law.
 As a consequence, minority communities lost their legal personality and became legally invisible.
 As the vakif foundations accumulated real property with a clear minority-religious-ethnic character, they were perceived by states as a derogation to the national legal homogeneity.